 - Dorwest Herbs

 You can find these product ranges online or in good equine / animal feed merchants.
 Choose products where you can be assured the seaweed is from a sustainable source.

 It's not usually recommended to use seaweed supplements to animals who're pregnant - e.g. pregnant mares.
-As with all supplements, it's advisable to speak to your Vet first before using, especially if your animal has any medical condition.
+As with all supplements, it's advisable to speak to your Vet first before using, especially if your animal has any medical condition or is taking medication.

 With thanks to The Orkney Tang Company for their help in producing this article.